openT2T/translators/org.opent2t.sample.lamp.superpopular/com.philips.hue.bulb/js/README.md

-# Hue Light Bulb
+# Hue Light Translator

-Translator for lights connected to the Hue hub: http://www.meethue.com
+Translator for Hue Light (https://meethue.com)

-## Setup Your Hardware

-Follow instructions on the Hue site: http://www2.meethue.com/en-us/about-hue/get-started/

 ## Installing Dependencies
 To install dependencies for this translator, run: